Player Profile

 Buttler was one of half a dozen players involved in both successes; Moeen Ali, Adil Rashid, Ben Stokes, Chris Woakes and Mark Wood being the others.

-After breaking the stumps to seal the 2019 triumph at Lord’s in the Super Over against New Zealand, Buttler contributed an excellent 225 runs from six matches to the Down Under success.
-It left him in the top five run-scorers in the tournament, with a standout 80 not out coming in the semi-final victory over India at Adelaide.
-Talk about leading from the front, hey!
+After breaking the stumps to run Martin Guptill out and seal the 2019 triumph at Lord’s in the Super Over against New Zealand, Buttler contributed an excellent 225 runs from six matches to the Down Under success.

 His involvement in the 2019 win, which captured the imagination of the nation, earned him an MBE in the New Year’s Honours list.

-In 2023, he hit three half-centuries in 10 Vitality Blast appearances and during that campaign became only the ninth player in the history of the game to reach 10,000 career T20 runs - and only the second Englishman after Alex Hales.
+In 2023, he hit three half-centuries in 10 Vitality Blast appearances, and during that campaign became only the ninth player in the history of the game to reach 10,000 career T20 runs - and only the second Englishman after Alex Hales.

-In early 2024, he went beyond 11,000 career runs in that format.
+In early 2025, he went beyond 12,000 career runs in that format.

-Buttler took over the England captaincy from the retiring Eoin Morgan midway through 2022, and he didn’t have things all his own way as India and South Africa prevented him from winning summer series.
+Buttler took over the England captaincy from the retiring Morgan midway through 2022, and he didn’t have things all his own way as India and South Africa prevented him from winning summer series.
 But he ensured his team peaked at the perfect time with that T20 World Cup triumph.

 He first moved to Lancashire from his home county Somerset ahead of the 2014 season in order to boost his chances of Test Match cricket, and he debuted in the longest format that summer and played 57 times - the last at the start of 2022.